-No impairment losses were recorded against the goodwill during the three months ended June 30, 2024 and 2023.
+No impairment losses were recorded against the goodwill during the three months ended September 30, 2024 and 2023.

-During the fourth quarter of 2023 and second quarter of 2024, the Company's current and expected cash flows, and the macro-economic and industry conditions have not significantly changed, while the Company's market capitalization materially increased since December 31, 2023.
-After assessing the totality of events or circumstances, the Company determined that there were no events or circumstances in the fourth quarter of 2023 and second quarter of 2024 that indicated that the fair value of a reporting unit is more likely than not less than its carrying amount.
-Therefore, an impairment charge to goodwill was not required as of December 31, 2023 and June 30, 2024.
+During the fourth quarter of 2023, the Company determined that there were no events or circumstances that indicated that the fair value of a reporting unit is more likely than not less than its carrying amount.
+During the nine months ended September 30, 2024, the Company's current and expected cash flows, and the macro-economic and industry conditions have not significantly changed, while the Company's market capitalization materially increased since December 31, 2023.
+After assessing the totality of events or circumstances, the Company determined that there were no events or circumstances in the fourth quarter of 2024 that indicated that the fair value of a reporting unit is more likely than not less than its carrying amount.
+Therefore, an impairment charge to goodwill was not required as of December 31, 2023 and September 30, 2024.